-Relevant legislation includes the Employment Rights Act 1996, Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000 and, where relevant, the Transfer of Undertakings (Protection of Employment) Regulations 2006, as amended.
+Relevant legislation includes the Employment Rights Act 1996, Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000, the Transfer of Undertakings (Protection of Employment) Regulations 2006, as amended, and the Children & Families Act 2014.
 The Council has taken steps to ensure there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified.
 Where relevant, legislative obligation will supersede the approach and principles outlined in this statement, for example where terms and conditions are preserved as a result of contracts of employment transferring under TUPE.

-During 2014/15, the Council has continued to respond to legislative and regulatory changes affecting the workforce, including the employment aspects of the Children & Families Act 2014 and to monitor proposed changes, including public sector exit payments set out in the Small Business, Enterprise and Employment Bill.
+During 2015/16, the Council has continued to respond to legislative and regulatory changes affecting the workforce and to monitor proposed changes.
 The Council will ensure that it is cognisant of future legislation and will adhere to its requirements.